tytydraco/yessleep/out/Am_I_going_crazy_Has_everyone_forgotten_that_dinosaurs_went_extinct_65_million_years_ago.md

 Mr. Henderson began his lecture.
-'As we've discussed, President Skelles' economic policies, though controversial, were ultimately successful.'"
+'As we've discussed, President scales' economic policies, though controversial, were ultimately successful.'"
 "The Jurassic Jobs Program got millions of Americans, including humans and dinosaurs, back to work after the recession..."

 I took notes, highlighting key points in my textbook.
-I looked at photos of President Skiles at various state events, his tiny Tyrannosaurus Rex arm shaking hands with foreign dignitaries, his tail carefully positioned so as not to knock over the antique furniture in the White House.
+I looked at photos of President scales at various state events, his tiny Tyrannosaurus Rex arm shaking hands with foreign dignitaries, his tail carefully positioned so as not to knock over the antique furniture in the White House.